Belly of the Beast (2003 film): Plot

 Finally, the Abu Karaf contact Jake to arrange a meeting to see the pieces are coming together.
 Jake figures out that it was not the Abu Karaf who kidnapped Jessica and Sarah.
 Jake gets his reading from the old oracle, and the cryptic message confirms that his fears, demonic spiritual forces, are working against him.
 Jantapan later goes to an evil temple and tries to send the spirit of an ancient warrior demon to kill Jake, but the ceremony goes wrong and the spirit enters Jantapan himself, giving him evil physical and spiritual powers, disguised as feats.

 Jake and Sunti go to meet Mongkol, the leader of the Abu Karaf.
 Mongkol confirms what Jake suspects; ever since the terrorist attacks of 2001, Jantapan has worked to corner the narcotics and arms markets.
 He also adds that Jantapan kidnapped the girls and blamed the Abu Karaf so the army would wipe out Jantapan's competition.
 Mongkol, knowing where the girls are, gives Jake plans and intelligence, as they both need the girls alive.
 Jake must engage in a rescue effort that will put him to the ultimate test as he takes on Jantapan in a battle in which death may be the only ending.

 Later that night, Jake and Sunti plan to rescue the girls, who are locked in a cell in Jantapan's mansion.
 After killing two gang members guarding the cell and freeing the girls, a group of corrupt Thai policemen intervene and make a deadly shootout but end up dead through the firearms of the two.
 Meanwhile, Sunti kills the rest of the cops while Jake battles with Jantapan in the upstairs living room.
-Jake kills Jantapan by disarming him and breaking his neck, killing him.
-He ends the fight by throwing Jantapan in a display cabinet which crushes his spine, killing him.
-Jake breaks Jantapan's neck by throwing him, which kills him, killing Jantapan.
-Jake returns downstairs which is now full of dead bodies of Thai police and embraces the girls and then Sunti only to discover he is fatally injured.
+Jake kills Jantapan by disarming him and breaking his neck.
+He returns downstairs which is now full of dead bodies of Thai police and embraces the girls and then Sunti only to discover he is fatally injured.
 Sunti wishes Jake farewell before dying in his arms.
 Military forces led by Leon and their General enter, but Leon orders them to hold fire after seeing Jake with the dead Sunti and the kidnapped girls.

 After the battle, a Buddhist funeral with Jake in the lead is seen.
 Jake steps into the river and throws Sunti's ashes in the water.
 A vision of Sunti smiling fades in and later fades out.
 Jake was looking at the river and saying "Goodbye, brother."

 Cast

 Production

 Belly of the Beast is set and was filmed in Bangkok, Thailand, and was filmed over 42 days from February 3 to March 17, 2003.

-The film ends with words saying "In Loving Memory of our friend Trevor Murray," who was the film's production designer.
+The film ends with words saying "In Loving Memory of our friend Trevor Murray", who was the film's production designer.
 Murray died from natural causes in Bangkok during the last few days of filming.